-Fire is man’s best friend, and the use of fire has provided us with our dominance and survival on the earth today.
+Fire is man’s best friend, and the use of fire has provided us with our dominance and survival on earth today.
 But, what if you are in a place where there is no fire?
-You will be cold and depending on conditions; you could die before the night ends.
+You will be cold and depending on the conditions; you could die before the night ends.

-That is why in the Irish villages of the past every May 1st, during Beltane, between the spring equinox and before the Summer Solstice there was a ritual putting out of all the fires in the village and one large fire was kindled.
+That is why in the Irish villages of the past every May 1st, during Beltane, between the spring equinox and before the Summer Solstice there was a ritual putting out all the fires in the village and one large fire was kindled.

 However, today, when said conveniences are lacking due to weather, power outages, and social unrest as in Syria, knowing how to light a fire can save your life.
 There are a plethora of ways to starting to start a fire from the rubbing of two sticks together.

 The Fire drill has been taught to Boy Scouts since its inception.
 Other methods employ lenses made of glass and ice.
 A Neolithic Polynesian and Southeast Asian method is the fire piston.
 There are even strange techniques like using lemon, and one technique that uses a nine-volt battery and steel wool.